If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 - Rally Cross

 There are many more classes – these are just a few examples.
-Choosing a class that is popular in your area is the best idea, as you’ll always have plenty of competitors to race against.

-Choose the scale you want to race
+Choose the Scale you want to race

 The scale determines how many times smaller your RC car is when compared to a real life example.
 For example, a 1/10th scale touring car is 10 times smaller than the car in real life.
 Therefore, 1/8th scale would be larger than 1/10th.